It’s no secret financial institutions have access to a wealth of information on their customers.

-Travel ancillaries are a major revenue generator, but encouraging travel add-ons isn’t always an easy task.
-To help travel brands develop a strategy for increasing ancillary travel bookings, Connexions Loyalty partnered with IPSOS to learn what online travel purchasers think about ancillary products like hotels, rental cars, travel insurances, flight upgrades and activities.
+Travel ancillaries are a major revenue generator, but increasing travel add-ons requires a targeted customer segmentation strategy.
+To help travel brands increase ancillary travel bookings, Connexions Loyalty partnered with Ipsos to learn what online travel purchasers think about ancillary products like hotels, rental cars, travel insurances, flight upgrades and activities.

 The sharing economy – aka peer-to-peer or collaborative consumption – has changed the way consumers purchase goods and services.
 Instead of buying from traditional institutions or businesses, consumers are buying what they want or need from other individuals: from bike rentals to ride sharing to running errands.

 Customers want the best travel inventory at the best prices.
 For travel resellers, that means providing access to multiple content distribution channels, providing a wealth of inventory and pricing options.
 But that’s often easier said than done.
 Scaling up requires multiple APIs to collect and interpret data, and all too often, it can result in strained IT resources, longer lag times and duplicate inventory results.